qiaoli-astro/qiaoli-astro.github.io/contents/talks.md

 The Lyman\alpha Emission in Solar Flares.
 III. a Statistical Study on Its Relationship with the HXR Emission

 - Hinode-16/IRIS-13 Joint Science Meeting, Sep 2023\
-Spectral and Imaging Observations of a C2.3 White-Light Flare from ASO-S and CHASE}{Poster
+Spectral and Imaging Observations of a C2.3 White-Light Flare from ASO-S and CHASE

 - Hinode-14/IRIS-11 Joint Science Meeting, Oct 2021\
 The Lyman\alpha Emission in Solar Flares.
 III. a Statistical Study on Its Relationship with the HXR Emission